Higher Education in a Further Education College (FE)

 What is Higher Education in a Further Education College?

-This option might really suit some students for example, those who might want to stay closer to home, because it might be cheaper or because they have family or personal commitments.
+This option might really suit some students - for example, those who want to stay closer to home because it might be cheaper or because they have family or personal commitments.
 Some might prefer to study in a smaller environment and be particularly interested in a shorter course related to a vocational area (with an option to top up to a full Honours Degree later).
-If that sounds of interest to you then there are lots of HE level courses in FE colleges.

 What are the benefits?

-FE colleges tend to offer HE qualifications which relate directly to certain jobs or industries and often include practical work experience as part of the course.
-This can mean a better chance of employment because alongside getting a qualification you will also get work skills relevant to a specific industry.
+FE colleges tend to offer HE qualifications such as HNDs, HNCs or Foundation Degrees which relate directly to certain jobs or industries and often include practical work experience as part of the course.
+These courses tend to take two years full time with the option of topping up to a full degree in the third year.